fiskaltrust/rollout-doc/buy-resell/buying-reselling.md

 ---
-slug: /posdealers/buy-resell/buying-reselling
+slug: /posdealers/buy-resell/overview
-title: Buying and Reselling
+title: Overview
 ---
-# Buying and Reselling
+# Overview

 :::info summary

 After reading this, you will know what to do, to buy and resell fiskaltrust products.

 :::

-## Introduction

 In addition to the license-free fiskaltrust.Middleware for PosCreators, fiskaltrust offers fee-based add-on products (which are based on the fiskaltrust.Middleware) and individual products (independent of the fiskaltrust.Middleware) for PosOperators.